rithmschool/users-companies-jobs-node-pg/readme.md

     "last_name": "Hueter",
     "email": "michael@rithmschool.com",
     "photo": "https://avatars0.githubusercontent.com/u/13444851?s=460&v=4",
-    "current_company_id": 1, // ONE-TO-ONE with Companies --> THIS IS IMPLEMENTED IN THE NEXT SECTION "applied_to": [2, 3] // MANY-TO-MANY with Jobs --> THIS IS IMPLEMENTED IN THE FINAL SECTION
+    "company_id": 1, // MANY-TO-ONE with Companies --> THIS IS IMPLEMENTED IN THE NEXT SECTION "jobs": [2, 3] // MANY-TO-MANY with Jobs --> THIS IS IMPLEMENTED IN THE FINAL SECTION }
-  }
   ```